DimitarChristoff/mailcheck/README.md

 mootools.mailcheck.js
 =====================

-A port of a jQuery plugin that suggests a right domain when your users misspell it in an email address.
+A rewrite of the jQuery plugin that suggests a right domain when your users misspell it in an email address.

 [![endorse](http://api.coderwall.com/dimitarchristoff/endorsecount.png)](http://coderwall.com/dimitarchristoff)